luis-octavius/template-webpack/README.md

 ## 🧑‍🤝‍🧑**Contributing**

-If you'd like to contribute to 'To-do or not to-do', here are some guidelines:
+If you'd like to contribute to 'Template Webpack', here are some guidelines:

 1. Fork the repository.
 2. Create a new branch for your changes.